lifemikey/objectstorage-swift/connect-object-storage-using-quantastor.md

 # Connecting to {{site.data.keyword.objectstorageshort}} OpenStack Swift with QuantaStor

 The QuantaStor appliance available from {{site.data.keyword.BluSoftlayer_full}} offers a more permanent solution for accessing your {{site.data.keyword.objectstorageshort}} account.
-The QuantaStor appliance acts as a storage gateway and allows you to create nfs/cifs endpoints from your {{site.data.keyword.objectstorageshort}} clusters.
+The QuantaStor appliance acts as a storage gateway so you can create nfs/cifs endpoints from your {{site.data.keyword.objectstorageshort}} clusters.
 The endpoints can then be mounted and accessed like any other nfs/cifs share.
 The QuantaStor appliance uses the S3QL Python library to access your {{site.data.keyword.objectstorageshort}} account and shares many of the same features, such as data-deduplication, encryption, and compression.
-The QuantaStor appliance also provides the ability to schedule backups and push them to your {{site.data.keyword.objectstorageshort}} account.
+With the QuantaStor appliance, you can also schedule backups and push them to your {{site.data.keyword.objectstorageshort}} account.

-**Advantages and Disadvantages of using QuantaStor**
-- Advantages - GUI, advanced features (encryption, compression, dedup, local caching), scheduled backup of volumes to {{site.data.keyword.objectstorageshort}}.
+- Advantages - GUI; advanced features (encryption, compression, deduplication, local caching); scheduled backup of volumes to {{site.data.keyword.objectstorageshort}}.
-- Disadvantages - {{site.data.keyword.objectstorageshort}} containers cannot be shared by multiple hosts, configuration options are lacking (defaults are assumed by QuantaStor).
+- Disadvantages - {{site.data.keyword.objectstorageshort}} containers cannot be shared by multiple hosts; configuration options are lacking (defaults are assumed by QuantaStor).

 QuantaStor works great for integrated solutions, automated backups to the cloud, and permanent storage mounts.